shawenyao/jekyll-now/_posts/2019-06-16-To-Wait-or-Not-to-Wait.md

 </div>

 Numerical simulation suggests that you simply cannot beat strategy 1.
 Strategy 2 gradually gets worse as we increase the two artificial thresholds that enable it to behave differently from strategy 1.
 Strategy 3, while doesn't sound like a terrible idea, performs the worst.

+So next time you are in doubt, remember to let the (green) light guide your way.